saritasa-nest/saritasa-dotnet-tools/INSTALL.md

 iwr https://raw.githubusercontent.com/saritasa/SaritasaTools/develop/scripts/SaritasaRulesetInstall.ps1 -UseBasicParsing | iex
 ```

 After that the "Saritasa Code Rules" will be available in "Code Analysis" tab in project properties.
+All Saritasa.Tools project uses relative path to ruleset within repository.